Tanz0rz/haxe-fmod/fmod-scripts/README.md

 From then on `Ctrl+B` regenerates the constants and builds banks in one keystroke.

-## Event Enums (optional)
+## Event Enums

+Every export also writes `FmodEventEnum.hx`: a plain `FmodEventEnum` enum covering every event, with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.

 The constants above are the cleanest way to use the library in code.
 Enums add a mapping call (`.path()`) on top, so they exist for the places a plain string cannot go: external tools that import Haxe enums, like binding levels to specific songs in LDtk, or exhaustive switch statements where the compiler should catch a missing case.

-For those integrations, both generators can emit `FmodEventEnum.hx`: a plain `FmodEventEnum` enum covering every event, with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.
-Autocomplete filters the same way as the constants: typing `Mus` narrows to the music events.

-- FMOD Studio: press `Ctrl+Shift+B` (or Scripts -> Export Haxe Constants + Enums and Build) - writes the constants files, `FmodEventEnum.hx`, and builds banks.
-- CLI: `haxelib run haxefmod generate --enums`
+Ignore the file if you never need that - unused mappers are stripped by dead code elimination.

 ```haxe
 using FmodEventEnum.FmodEventTools;